mirzaipatrik/Lasso-regression/README.md

 # Lasso Regression
 Regularized regression of a forest fire data set supplied by [Cortez and Morais (2007)](https://www.researchgate.net/publication/238767143_A_Data_Mining_Approach_to_Predict_Forest_Fires_using_Meteorological_Data)

-## Authors: Patrik Mirzai and Huixing Zhong
+## Authors: Patrik Mirzai and Huixin Zhong

 This project aims at predicting the burned area of wildfires using Lasso regression.
 Moreover, a comparison to multiple regression and regression trees is also carried out.
 A summary of the Lasso procedure is given below.
 See the attached source code "Lasso implementation of wildfires data set.R" for full details on the project.